leonidbelkind/katacoda-scenarios/stackpulse-step-output/intro.md

 ![stackpulse_logo](assets/stackpulse_logo.png)

-# StackPulse Academy

-Welcome to StackPulse Academy!
-The place where you can learn how to improve the reliability of your software services and their infrastructure.

-In this **introductory scenario** you will learn the basic principles of developing a _StackPulse playbook_, deploying it for execution and running it.
+# Playbooks with Multiple Steps

+In this scenario you will learn how to create a playbook with multiple steps and how to pass values from the output of one step to the arguments of another step.
+The pattern is automating manual steps of taking an output of something (a CLI command, a Query inside a Log Viewer) and using it to perform the following operation.

+Playbooks are declarative pipelines automating a set of operations that should otherwise be performed by engineers.
+They are either built in a [**Visual Planner**](https://app.stackpulse.io/playbook/create) provided by StackPulse or edited via any IDE of your choice.

+In this tutorial we will use **Microsoft Visual Studio Code** to show how to develop playbooks and __StackPulse CLI__ for uploading playbooks and executing them.

 Pre-conditions?
 You need to have a [_StackPulse account_](https://stackpulse.com/get-started), make sure that you can access it, and 15 minutes of time!